kristian-lange-tw/JATOS_docs_v3/pages/Adapt-Pre-written-Code-to-run-it-in-JATOS.md

 permalink: Adapt-Pre-written-Code-to-run-it-in-JATOS.html
 folder:
 toc: true
-last_updated: 09 May 2018
+last_updated: 07 Aug 2018
 ---

 **Make Your Existing Code Run in JATOS - or How To Jatosify a Study**

 You might have a  task, experiment, survey, or study running in a browser.
 You might have all its files like HTML, JavaScripts, images, etc. Maybe you wrote it with [jsPsych](http://www.jspsych.org) or got it from [The Experiment Factory](http://expfactory.github.io).
-Do you want to run it with JATOS?
-That's easy!
+And now you want to run it with JATOS?
+Then follow this page.

 ### Create the study in JATOS